 Are you a budding amateur photographer or a seasoned veteran at capturing the scenic landscapes and views of this mother nature?
-Either way, the galvanizing experience of photography hits the rights spot for the wonder seekers, travelers, or the people picking photography as a hobby.
-In order to snap everything to your heart’s content, you might need a substantial amount of room to accommodate all the photos which tend to easily stack up into multiple GBs before you know it.
+Either way, the galvanizing experience of photography hits the rights spot for wonder seekers, travelers, or the people picking photography as a hobby.

+To snap everything to your heart’s content, you might need a substantial amount of room to accommodate all the photos which tend to easily stack up into multiple GBs before you know it.
 For that matter, going with a random run-of-the-mill hard drive is nothing but a dicey bet, for it is not always about the space of a drive only, you have to take other facets into your due consideration and appraisal.
-Fret not, we have arranged a stunning list of best external hard drives for your photography needs.
+Fret not, we have arranged a stunning list of the best external hard drives for your photography needs.

 The hard drive market has been a florid niche for WD for the past years.
-Their Elements portable drives are renown for their compact and fast drives offering storage capacities from 1TB to 4TB.
+Their Elements portable drives are renowned for their compact and fast drives offering storage capacities from 1TB to 4TB.
 It is a 5000 rpm drive, and via USB 3.0 you are guaranteed to get a sustained real-world copy speed of more than 95MBps for writing and more than 100MBps for reading.

 Out of the box, the Elements comes with a standard foot-long Micro-USB 3.0 cable and nothing else.
 But you don’t need anything else to make it work, either.
 Of course, it is compatible with USB 2.0 as well.

 It is tip-top and ready for all Windows versions.
 As for the Mac users, there have been complaints concerning the failure of reformatting, the issue with erasing/formatting for mac just has to do with the view you have opened in the Disk Utility.
 Make sure you go to View > Show All Devices, and then “erase” the top tier drive.